mhrosas/mhrosas.github.io/CAenSevilla.md

   > study of Kronecker coefficients, which partially stemmed
   > from our group's discussions.
   > Additionally, he wrote an article with us on a new
-  > symmetry exhibited by the Littlewood-Richardso
+  > symmetry exhibited by the Littlewood-Richardson
   > coefficients.
   >
   > Stefan currently holds a
   > postdoctoral position with the quantum information group of
-  >  Adan Cabello in Sevilla.
+  >  Adan Cabello (Sevilla).

 - [Álvaro Gutiérrez Cáceres](https://sites.google.com/view/gutierrez-caceres/)